 Location Managers

-Location management in New Zealand requires professionals who navigate DOC conservation requirements, iwi cultural protocols, and regional council permit systems — from Screen Auckland urban permits to Heritage New Zealand approvals and the careful environmental management that protects New Zealand's pristine landscapes.
-Our location managers ensure compliance while maximising NZSPG incentive eligibility.
+Here is how this works in practice.
+Location management in New Zealand needs pros who handle DOC conservation needs, iwi cultural protocols, and regional council permit systems — from Screen Auckland urban permits to Heritage New Zealand approvals and the careful site-level management that protects New Zealand's pristine landscapes.
+Our location managers make sure compliance while maximising NZSPG incentive eligibility.

+Here is the short of it.
 We connect you with location managers who know New Zealand's world-famous filming landscape.
-Our network includes professionals experienced in managing shoots from Auckland's urban locations to Wellington's Weta Workshop surrounds, Queenstown's alpine scenery, and Fiordland's remote wilderness — providing the local expertise behind The Lord of the Rings, Avatar, and countless other productions.
+Our network has pros skilled in managing shoots from Auckland's urban locations to Wellington's Weta Workshop surrounds, Queenstown's alpine scenery, and Fiordland's remote wilderness — giving the local expertise behind The Lord of the Rings, Avatar, and countless other shoots.

 ACT 01